 One of the board's key functions is informed oversight of our risk management process.
-The board does not have a standing risk management committee, but rather administers this oversight function directly through the board as a whole, as well as through its standing committees that address risks inherent in their respective areas of oversight.
-Our Audit Committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
+In February 2021, the board established a standing Risk Committee, to address risks including, but not limited to, operational, financial, cybersecurity, legal and regulatory, strategic and reputational risks, including with respect to the COVID-19 outbreak.
+Additionally, our Audit Committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
 The Audit Committee also monitors compliance with legal and regulatory requirements.
 Our Nominating and Governance Committee monitors the effectiveness of our corporate governance policies, including whether they are successful in preventing illegal or improper liability-creating conduct.
 Our Compensation Committee assesses and monitors whether any of our compensation policies and programs have the potential to encourage excessive risk-taking.

-Information Regarding Certain Committees of the Board of Directors meetings and act by written consent from time to time as appropriate.
+Information Regarding Certain Committees of the Board of Directors

+Our board of directors has established an Audit Committee, a Compensation Committee and a Nominating and Governance Committee.
+Beginning in 2021, our board of directors also established a Risk Committee.
+Our board of directors and its committees meet regularly throughout the year and also hold special meetings and act by written consent from time to time as appropriate.
 Our board of directors has delegated various responsibilities and authority to these committees as generally described below.
 The committees regularly report on their activities and actions to the full board of directors.
 Each of these committees of our board of directors has a written charter approved by our board of directors.